 - 4.1.
-The Remediator must inspect the Remediation Areas twice each year, with a minimum of 150 days between each inspection for the purposes of determining the percentage of ground cover that is comprised of exotic flora and priority weeds. - 4.2.
-In the Remediation Areas, there are six (6) monitoring points located at the GPS coordinates given in Table 2 and mapped at Attachment B. The co-ordinates given must be permanently marked to ensure the location is the same each monitoring period.
+The Remediators are to inspect the Remediation Areas twice each year, with a minimum of 150 days between each inspection for the purposes of determining the percentage of ground cover that is comprised of exotic flora and priority weeds. - 4.2.
+In the Remediation Areas, there are two monitoring points located at the GPS coordinates given in Table 1 and mapped at Attachment B. The co-ordinates given must be permanently marked to ensure the location is the same each monitoring period.

-Table 2: Location of monitoring points
+Table 1: Location of monitoring points